dstreev/hdp3_upgrade_utils/README.md

 An interactive/scripted 'hdfs' client that can be scripted to reduce the time it takes to cycle through 'hdfs' commands.

 [Hadoop CLI Project/Sources Github](https://github.com/dstreev/hadoop-cli)

-Note: As of this writing, version [2.0.16-SNAPSHOT](https://github.com/dstreev/hadoop-cli/releases/tag/2.0.16-SNAPSHOT) (or later) is required for this effort.

 Fetch the latest Binary Distro [here](https://github.com/dstreev/hadoop-cli/releases) .
 Unpack the hadoop.cli-x.x.x-SNAPSHOT-x.x.tar.gz and run (as root) the setup from the extracted folder.
 Detailed directions [here](https://github.com/dstreev/hadoop-cli).